Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV

 The procedures used to predict SM backgrounds have been validated using data from a subset of each CR, which we refer to as the validation SR (vSR).
 The vSRs have the same selections as the SRs except that the jet mass must satisfy $55<\mJ<65\GeV$.
 The CRs for validation tests are redefined by removing the events in the vSR.
 The vSR and analogous CRs are used to compute the analog of $\alpha$, and the full background prediction is evaluated on data.
 The predicted yields in the vSR are then compared to the observed event yields.
 This comparison is performed in the corresponding vSR of each of the event categories.
 The resulting distributions are shown in Fig.~\ref{fig:validation}.

-The vSR tests show an over-prediction of data in each of the event categories.
-The over-prediction is as large as 10\% in the lowest \mT bin.
+The vSR tests result in a prediction of more events in each of the event categories than observed in the data.
+The overprediction is as large as 10\% in the lowest \mT bin.
 To account for any potential mismodeling of our prediction, we derive a shape uncertainty.
 The uncertainty is based on a linear fit to the ratio of the prediction and the observation versus \mT in the LP ggF/DY vSR.
 Based on the fit, an uncertainty is assessed that corresponds to 7\% in the lowest \mT bin, and decreases linearly to -40\% in the highest \mT bin.
 This shape uncertainty is applied to each of the four signal regions assuming no correlation between the regions.